usnistgov/DataVis/README.md

 ### C. Visualize your dataset

-1. Open `output/js/init.js` and type in the name of the `.csv` file just generated (or any .csv generated into the `output` folder you would like to visualize).
+1. Open `output/js/init.js` and type in the name of the `.csv` file just generated (or any .csv file generated into the `output` folder you would like to visualize).
 2. If you are able to host this code on a server, you can open `password-visualization.html` to run the visualization.
 However, you can also run the code without such an environment following these instructions:
   1. Close Chrome if it is open (make sure all background operations of chrome have ceased.
   2. Open Chrome from the Command Line/Terminal: